 The Photo Size pane displays the original image size when you first open it.
-You can simply type into the Width or Height fields to change the document size, or you can choose from a variety of preset sizes by clicking on the pop-up menu underneath the Resize To pop-up.
+You can simply type into the Width or Height fields to change the document size, or you can choose from a variety of preset sizes including standard photo paper sizes-by clicking on the pop-up menu underneath the Resize To pop-up.